Fueling and Funding Equitable Mental Health

 Brain Capital incorporates an individual’s cognitive, emotional, and social brain resources.
 Harris Eyre MD PhD, fellow at The Baker Institute and lead of the Brain Capital Alliance argues the world increasingly relies upon brain capital, where a premium is put on brain skills and brain health.
 Mental health is a key component of brain capital given mental health disorders cost trillions of dollars per year to the global economy in lost productivity.
 Disorders such as anxiety, depression, bipolar, and schizophrenia also impact individuals, families, and communities.

 Equity in mental health refers to ensuring that everyone has a fair and just opportunity to attain their highest level of mental well-being.
 It is a key consideration particularly in developing countries because mental health conditions are far too burdensome to disadvantaged populations.
 Access to mental health care and support is not uniform and is often determined by a multitude of factors (e.g. economic, social..), leading to disparities in treatment and outcomes.
 By prioritizing equity in mental health innovation, we can ensure that the most vulnerable and marginalized populations have access to the care and support they need.
 This not only benefits individuals but also strengthens communities and society as a whole.

 The webinar is motivated by the recent launch of the Brain Capital Dashboard at the Science Summit of the United Nations General Assembly and following the publication of ‘The Global Brain Capital Dashboard’ from Brookings.

-The webinar is organised by EMEA in collaboration with the Centre for European Policy Studies (CEPS) and will take place on Thursday 15 July at 15:00 CET on Zoom.
+The webinar is organised by the Euro-Mediterranean Economists Association (EMEA) and the Brain Capital Alliance in collaboration with Rice University’s Baker Institute for Public Policyand will take place on Wednesday 11th October 15:00 CET on Zoom.